homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 ### Starting With What the Agent Already Knows

-Instead of train the RL model completely from scratch, we use the waits learned from the Behaviour Cloning model as a starting point.
+Instead of training the RL model completely from scratch, we use the weights learned from the Behaviour Cloning model as a starting point.
 We used the trained Behaviour Cloning model to initialise the Actor-Critic network.

 Hence the shared feature extractor used in the Behaviour Cloning model is kept the same: